-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 The WarGames Title Fonts Font Pack

-The font pack contains a total of nine font files.
+The font pack contains a total of 36 operating system font files.

 Font file names with sizes that appear crisp on-screen in Windows